 What is a disability?

-- If he/she has a history of a disability.
+- Have a history of a disability

 - Medical leave

-- Allowing an employee to work from home
+- Allowing work from home

-- Providing modified equipment, software or devices
+- Modified equipment, software or devices

-- Alternative work schedules
+- Alternative schedules

 - Rescheduling an available position

-- Adjustment of work policies
+- Adjustment of workplace policies

 - Additional training and benefits